ZConverter/zcon-create-gcp/README.md

     1. Change **credentials_path** to the name of the credential key file created on the previous step.
     2. Change **vm_name** to be unique to the project.
     3. If required, change other values
-2. Go to the folder where you run gcp_main.exe
+2. Go to the folder where you run zcon_create_gcp.exe
 3. Run the following commands:

     ```